Who We Are – Wheaton College MFT Program Mission

 All of the faculty bring a unique relational piece to this program.
 They accept us as we are and they accept us where we are along our trajectory in life.— Billy Cleary, M.A., Marriage and Family Therapy

-The Marriage and Family Therapy Program at Wheaton College is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+The Marriage and Family Therapy Program at Wheaton College is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) and received initial COAMFTE accreditation in May 2016.

 Commission on Accreditation for Marriage and Family Therapy Education